terraform-google-modules/terraform-google-scheduled-function/examples/pubsub_scheduled/README.md

 This example module schedules a job to publish a message to a Pub/Sub topic every 5 minutes, which will trigger a CloudFunctions function.

-Note that this example requires an app_engine app in the specified project/region.
-This is because scheduled functions are dependent on the project being configured with app engine.
+Running this module requires an App Engine app in the specified project/region, which is not handled by this example.

-Documentation on the app engine dependency is here: https://cloud.google.com/scheduler/docs/
+More information is in the [root readme](../../README.md#app-engine)

 [^]: (autogen_docs_start)